 - work fruits of Spirit

-Thus the Spirit, the life from Jesus Christ, flows from the soul.
+Thus the Spirit and the life from Christ flow from the soul.
 It is represented as a well of water springing up unto everlasting life.

 The temple of the Lord

-By His sacrifice and mediation, Christ is both the foundation and the builder of the church of God.
-The apostle Paul points to Him as:
+By His sacrifice and mediation, Christ is both the foundation and the builder of God’s church.
+Thus we are:

 And He shall bear the glory